JohnAugustineMcCain/Trivalent/README.md

 **Skip the readme?**
 [My final work (so far)](P_vs_NP__Proven_Unprovable.pdf)

+*If you see this and think it's just delusional, I think you should start being a little delusional with me.*

 *Have you ever taught an AI how to be aware of its capacity for honesty?*